The Lion Facts OverView.

 Mostly it has a high chance that it will lead to an unfortunate death, so as to take over the territory.
 Ooh, and they kill his cubs too.

 6.)
 Lionesses are more caring.

-Did you know the male lions rarely takes care of his cubs?
+Did you know the male lions rarely takes care of their cubs?
 The only duty they have is to protect the cubs in case of an attack.

-Back in 2002, there was a lioness which had adopted an oryx in Samburu National Reserve.
+Back in 2002, there was a lioness that had adopted an oryx in Samburu National Reserve.